rzarajczyk/rzarajczyk.github.io/ubuntu-setup.md

 ## Background effects in MS Teams Linux

-For some reason the MS Teams desktop client in Linux doesn't support background effects.
+As of November 2022, for some reason the MS Teams desktop client in Linux doesn't support background effects.
 The same applies to web client in Firefox.
 But the web client in Chrome does support them!
 So **simply use Chrome for Teams!**

 ## OpenJDK 17, Docker, git installation + command line tools
 ```shell